ApaxPhoenix/CrawlPy/README.md

 # CrawlPy

-**CrawlPy** is a modern async HTTP client library for Python.
-Built for web scraping, API consumption, and HTTP communication with efficiency in mind.
+**CrawlPy** is a high-performance, asynchronous HTTP client library for Python.
+Built with modern async/await patterns, it excels in web scraping, API integration, and high-throughput HTTP operations.

 ## Core Features